MarkKoenig-ACD/MarkKoenig-ACD/README.md

 ﻿### Hi there, I'm Mark!
 I currently work for ACD Direct!  👋

-## I'm a Husband, Father, and Developer!
+## I'm a Husband, Father, Veteran, and Developer!
 - 🔭 I’m currently working on a Java Course!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to be a better software engineer by continuing my education with LearnKey(thanks to the VA) and Pluralsight(thanks ACD Direct)!